American expansionism under Donald Trump: Bill Against Military Actions Against Venezuela

-On 17 October 2025, Democratic senators Tim Kaine of Virginia, Adam B. Schiff of California, and Republican senator Rand Paul of Kentucky announced that they would force a bipartisan vote on a bill that would prevent the United States from taking military action against Venezuela without the approval of Congress.
+On October 17, 2025, Democratic senators Tim Kaine of Virginia, Adam Schiff of California, and Republican senator Rand Paul of Kentucky announced that they would force a bipartisan vote on a war powers resolution that would prevent the United States from taking military action against Venezuela without the approval of Congress.
+The bill advanced out of the Foreign Relations Committee on January 8, 2026 after five Republicans joined the Democrats in voting for it.
+The bill failed final approval after Josh Hawley of Missouri and Todd Young of Indiana flipped their votes resulting in a 50–50 tie, which was then voted down by Vice President JD Vance in his role as President of the Senate.